Voting by Mail

 REQUESTING YOUR BALLOT

-Request your mail in ballot using the links below.
-You can request a mail-in-ballot for only the April 1, 2025 election.
-You can also request permanent vote-by-mail status.
-You must fill out the form and mail or drop the form off in-person at the Clerk’s office.
+Using the paper request link, you can only request permanent vote-by-mail status.
+You must fill out the form and mail it or drop the form off in-person at the Clerk’s office.

 WHAT YOU NEED TO KNOW